gedw99/goPocJsonSchemaForm/README.md

 ## How ?

+Using HTMX, this package reads the JSON Schema to describe your data structure and validation rules, and another JSON Schema to describe the GUI widgets, and then renders the HTML with full data validation using HTMX.

 There are 3 examples in the **screens** folder.

-This is what the 2nd example, called "control1", looks like.
+Here is what **control1** looks like.

-There two files only needed.

 The DATA description: